Sjmarf/ember/docs/element_guide.rst

     font = ember.PygameFont(pygame.SysFont("arial", 40))
     text = ember.Text("Hello world!", color="white", font=font)

-We can also pass the font name and size directly to PygameFont instead, and ember will create the SysFont for us:
+We can also pass the font name and size directly to PygameFont instead, and ember will create the :code:`pygame.SysFont` object for us:

 .. code-block:: python